December 10, 2021

-- I *love* fyi emails when you send me something you saw, a customer anecdote, an article, some data, or something someone on your team did and if you write fyi in the subject or in the fwd I’ll know it’s for my information but *not* requiring response or urgent reading and I’ll do the same for you.
+- I *love* FYI emails when you send me something you saw, a customer anecdote, an article, some data, or something someone on your team did and if you write FYI in the subject or in the fwd I’ll know it’s for my information but *not* requiring a response or urgent reading and I’ll do the same for you.
 FYI = no response required.

 - If you add me to a team email celebrating something that I somehow missed, I know that’s the signal to weigh in usually with “yay!”, so go ahead but don’t overuse it or in my experience people will think it’s meaningless.

-- If it’s urgent/impt/timely or super short feel free to ping any time, even when I am “red.”
+- If it’s urgent, important, timely, or super short feel free to ping me any time, even when I am “red” (unavailable).

-- Short questions on ping are fine but I might be inconsistent in response times since I am often in meetings.
+- Short questions on ping are OK but I might be inconsistent in response times since I am often in meetings.

 Overall, I like more communication rather than less and I like to know what’s going on with you and your team and that helps me do a better job for you.
 I don’t view that as micromanagement, but if you feel like I am too much in the weeds, please tell me.